Touring across Iceland via Kjölur incl. Hveravellir and Mt. Kerlingarfjöll

 Such pretty geyserite has accumulated around some of the hot springs.
-The azure hot spring in the photo below is called Fagrihver or Lovely hot spring :)
+The azure hot spring in the photo above is called Fagrihver or Lovely hot spring :)

 It is such a delight to explore this beautiful geothermal area, looking at the various hot springs.
 The hot spring in the video above and the photo below is called Öskurhóll or Roaring mound, as it is whistling and roaring.

 Öskurhóll hot spring stopped whistling some time ago, now it just roars loudly!

 Öskurhóll hot spring at Hveravellir